Elorri/SuperDuo/Superduo_Roadmap.md

 ##### 2.1_building_a_total_experience
   - [x] add barcode scanner functionnality
-  - [ ] put tablet layout in its own directory
+  - [ ] improve tablet layout
   - [ ] create a CustomView
-  - [ ] use a Library : scanning bar code integrated inside the screen
+  - [x] use a Library : scanning bar code integrated inside the screen
   - [ ] improve UI
   - [ ] Not requiered : add a fixed sized widget
   - [ ] Not requiered : add a collection widget